 So far, the programs have included trips to Germany, Alaska, Argentina and New Zealand.

 The intent is help kids become well-rounded, independent thinkers, even if they don’t become firefighters.

 Part of the qualifications for kids to benefit from these sponsored trips is they must commit to a minimum of 18 months service in the Fire Exploring program.
 (However, participating in Fire Exploring is not a requirement to receive scholarships).

-National Fire Exploring and Boy Scouts of America
+National Fire Exploring

 Roland Dykes is a retired, 31-year veteran firefighter with a passion for helping others.